AbdulrhmanFarrah/Data-Structures-Journey/Chapter 3/Projects/Keyed Bag Class/Specification.md

 2) the key is integer
 3) the user can change the item's type before compilation ( by changing value_type )

+> [!NOTE] Idea of the class
+> the idea of the class is from the book I am reading.
+> I think that is the main idea of this class as ADT is make container I can't access its items
+> unless I know the key.
 ## Functions that Manipulate the Object of the class:

 ### Constructors: